transfix/verlihub/plugins/python/scripts/README.md

 **HTML/JavaScript Dashboard:**

-Two dashboard versions are included:

-- **`verlihub_client.html`** - Standalone HTML file that can be opened directly in a browser
-- **`verlihub_client_embed.html`** - Embeddable version that can be pasted into a webpage or web application without requiring an iframe.
-Works exactly the same as the standalone version.

-Both provide a full-featured interface for monitoring your hub through a web browser.
+A complete web-based dashboard is included as `verlihub_client.html`.
+This provides a full-featured interface for monitoring your hub through a web browser.

 **Dashboard Features:**
 - **Overview Tab**: Hub stats, user count, share size, uptime